 - Pretty much every other trope that it uses: Hyper Space Is A Scary Place (it is hell, quite literally), Warrior Monk, Super Soldier, Church Militant (those last three all relate to each other), BFG, BFS (often combined with Chainsaw Good), Cool Tank, Tank Goodness, We Have Reserves (to the point where the Chinese forces in the Korean War and the Red Army seem to be places where you have a decent chance of survival in comparison to the Imperial Guard), Kill It with Fire, and Black and Grey Morality (turned into Black and Black Morality frequently) are some of the most obviously exaggerated ones.

 - Exalted exaggerates... well... as many tropes as it's (super-)humanly possible to put in a heroic fantasy.
 To not exaggerate the length of this page we suggest you to head on to its works page.

 - Disgaea does this with Character Levels, including going literally Over Nine Thousand.

 - Mega Man Battle Network = Everything Is Online.
 No, everything.
 That doghouse out front, too.
 And the squirrel statue.

 - Ōkami does this with Friend to All Living Things, cranking up Amaterasu's animal magnetism far beyond "fuzzy woodland creatures love her" to reach "flowers literally bloom wherever she walks."

 - As shown above, the hairstyle of Rival Schools' Yurika Kirishima takes Ojou Ringlets to a ridiculous level.

-- Touhou Soccer demonstrates this with Absurdly Sharp Blade by having Youmu cut the moon in half with her katana.
+- Touhou Soccer does this to most things that appear in it.
+For example, It's take on Absurdly Sharp Blade has Youmu cut the moon in half with her katana.

 - In Dragon Age II, the silly dialogue got this treatment.